maxyeap/tic-tac-toe/README.md

 # tic-tac-toe

-A Tic Tac Toe game that's played on terminal
+A Tic Tac Toe game that's played on terminal written in Ruby.